Chernysh-Anna/project-task-management-db/README.md

 5. Project duration (create to close date)
 6. Employees with fewest open tasks
 7. Most overdue open tasks
-8. Extend deadlines by 5 days
-9. Count of tasks not started per project
+8. Count of tasks not started per project
-10. Auto-close projects where all tasks closed
+9. Auto-close projects where all tasks closed
-11. Employees with no open tasks
+10. Employees with no open tasks
-12. Assign task to employee with fewest open ones
+11. Assign task to employee with fewest open ones

 ---